varun-v2021/SpringBoot-SpringSecurity/README.md

 http://localhost:8888/login

-Login with admin credentials to goto welcome page.
+Login with admin/user/sample credentials to goto welcome or other pages.

 Only on successful authentication from login, will the user or admin will be able to access other urls like